 Both employer and employee need to include signatures where they seem necessary.

-- Supervisor signature and date: The employee supervisor should be provided along with their signature and the date when they signed.
+• Supervisor signature and date: The supervisor should be provided along with their signature and the date when they signed.
 This is proof of their knowledge of the notice and their support for the same.

-- Employee signature and date: The employee should then provide their name and next to it their signature.
-This is to ascertain that the employee has read and has agreed to the contents of the notice.
+• Employee signature and date: The employee should then provide their name and next to it their signature.
+This is to ascertain that he has read and has agreed to the contents of the notice.

 Acknowledgment statement

-To ensure that the employee is bound to the addressed concerns and measures outlined in the notice, an acknowledgment statement should be included.
+To ensure that he is bound to the addressed concerns and measures outlined in the notice, an acknowledgment statement should be included.

 Follow-up date to monitor progress